sainturb/miu-sa_rental-apartment/README.md

 ### Shipment service : 8082

-    Shipment service stores address of user.
-    Shipment has following API:
-        Ship: find user's shipping address and ship it
+    Responsible for finding user's shipping address and ship the products in the order
 #### APIs
 ```
 🔒 /api/ship/{orderNumber} [POST] body: address